Best Water Filters and Water Purifiers

 show that they can reduce levels of certain pollutants.
 Those that meet standard 53 are geared toward treating water

 Consult the list below to determine which type of filtering system will remove the contaminants in your water:

 Activated Carbon Solid Block Filter

-bearing NSF Standards 42 and 53 certification will filter out most pollutants of
+bad tastes and odors, including chlorine.
+An activated carbon filter meeting both NSF Standards 42 and 53 will filter out most pollutants of

 concern, including heavy metals such as copper, lead and mercury; chlorine

 disinfection byproducts; parasites such as Giardia and Cryptosporidium;

 pesticides; radon; and volatile organic chemicals such as

 (TCE).
 But be advised, there are contaminants, for example perchlorate, a